mariashapiro/web-crawler/README.md

 1. No rules, no keywords, start at 'https://www.gatech.edu'.
 This spider's name is **sip**
 2. Only add links that contain the keyword "gatech" to the queue.
 This spider's name is **gatech**
 3. Only add links that contain the keywords "gatech" and "computing".
 This spider's name is **computing**
-4. Only add links that contain the keywords "gatech", "computing", "AI", "ML", and "research".
+4. Only add links that contain the keywords "AI", "ML", and "research".
 This spider's name is **research**

 <h2>How to run</h2>